 Platforms With Built-In Transcripts

-Some platforms provide automatic captions or transcripts:
+Some platforms provide auto captions or transcripts:

 | Platform | Built-In Transcripts | Download Available | Notes |